-Form 12BB is an investment declaration form by a salaried individual which mentions all the tax deduction and exemption claims made by the employee and includes income tax deduction benefit on tuition fee expenses.
+Form 12BB is an investment declaration form by a salaried individual which mentions all the tax deductions and exemption claims made by the employee and includes income tax deduction benefits on tuition fee expenses.

 The documents need to be completed and submitted before the end of the financial year.